A high-frequency homogenization approach near the Dirac points in bubbly honeycomb crystals: Introduction

 This paper is organized as follows.
 In Section \ref{sec:setup}, we present the eigenvalue problem of the bubbly honeycomb crystal, and state the main results of \cite{honeycomb}.
 In Section \ref{sec:efunc}, we use layer-potential techniques to compute the Bloch eigenfunctions close to the point $K$ in the asymptotic limit of high density contrast.
 In Section \ref{sec:hom}, we decompose the Bloch eigenfunctions as the sum of two eigenmodes, each with a slowly oscillating plane-wave envelope.
-We also derive a system of Dirac equations satisfied by the slowly oscillating components of the eigenmodes in the vicinity of the Dirac points, which generalizes to wave propagation in sub-wavelength resonant structures the result obtained in \cite{Dirac8} for the Schr\"odinger equation.
-The main result of this paper is stated in Theorem \ref{thm:main}, where the Bloch eigenmodes are shown to exhibit the two-scale behaviour as described above.
+We also derive a system of Dirac equations satisfied by the slowly oscillating components of the eigenmodes in the vicinity of the Dirac points.
+This generalizes the result obtained in \cite{Dirac8}, for the Schr\"odinger equation, to wave propagation in sub-wavelength resonant structures.
+The main result is stated in Theorem \ref{thm:main}, where the Bloch eigenmodes are shown to exhibit the two-scale behaviour as described above.
 In Section \ref{sec:num}, we numerically illustrate Theorem \ref{thm:main}.
-We show that the macroscopic plane-wave envelope in the honeycomb crystal has a lower order of oscillations compared to the Bloch eigenfunction of the square crystal.
-Moreover, we demonstrate the near-zero effective refractive index property of the honeycomb crystal, and compare the behaviour of the Bloch eigenfunctions with those of a square crystal.
+We show that the macroscopic plane-wave envelope in the honeycomb crystal has a lower order of oscillations compared to the Bloch eigenfunction of the square crystal, and demonstrate the near-zero effective refractive index of the honeycomb crystal.
 Finally, in Section \ref{sec:conclusion}, we summarise the main results of this paper and briefly discuss the remaining challenges in the field.